LEDHU/LEDHU/README.md

 (🇺🇸) - I am Computer Science student 👨‍💻🌐

-<p1>I've been passionate about technology since I was a child, I was encouraged by my family 🎮👾
+<p1>I've been passionate about technology since I was a child and have encouraged by my family 🎮👾
 <br>I enjoy board games, puzzles, and swimming 🀄🧩🏊</p1>

 (🇧🇷) - Eu sou estudante de Ciência da Computação 👨‍💻🌐